VC University Scholarship

 VC University Audience

-VC University is open to anyone interested in emerging company finance, including angels, VCs, entrepreneurs, attorneys, etc. The course is NOT limited to college students / any specific age group.
+The VC University course is open to anyone interested in emerging company finance, including angels, VCs, entrepreneurs, attorneys, etc. The course is not limited to college students or any specific age group.
 (The scholarship has additional criteria, outlined below.)

 Program Dates

-Cohort 13 of VC University will begin on June 1, 2023, and close on October 31, 2023.
-The program is designed to be completed in 10 weeks, but participants have 5 months to complete the program and earn their certificate of completion.
+VC University is designed to be completed in 10 weeks, but participants have 5 months from the program start to complete the course and earn their certificate.

 Program Cost

-Tuition for VC University is $1500.
-Venture Forward is proud to offer a limited number of full and partial scholarships to cover the cost of tuition for qualified candidates.
+Tuition for VC University is $1,850.
+Venture Forward is proud to offer a limited number of full and partial scholarships for qualified candidates.

 Venture Forward Scholarship

-The Venture Forward scholarship supports aspiring and early-career VCs from underrepresented backgrounds
+The VC University scholarship program supports aspiring and early-career VCs from underrepresented backgrounds.

 - Covered course tuition to VC University